Updated: Nov 2

 As much as I'd like to be 100% focused on my child 24/7 that's just not realistic.
 While we love our children dearly it's good to have a couple of hobbies that you still get to do as an adult.
 Needless to say mine is crafting.
 I also love going for walks and reading.(Yes, I am 80 years old - old soul here) Fortunately, I can do some of these while my daughter plays or sleeps.
 Going for walks was a lifesaver over the summer.
 This will save you on those days that you feel tired, stressed out, anxious, or whatever else you might feel.
 Working from home can be stressful, but maybe that is a creative outlet for you and you also get to make some extra money.

 BE REALISTIC - EVERY DAY IS A NEW DAY

 Be realistic about what you can get done in a day and what you can maintain over time.
 I like excel sheets so of course I created a sheet where I could track cleaning tasks.
 I wanted to see what tasks needed to be done daily, weekly or monthly and what was realistic for me to keep up with.
 I came up with a very simple list to keep myself on track.
 This is not an exhaustive list, but was helpful getting started.
-You may need to add other things to your preference.
-You can see mine HERE.
 I love lists because I like crossing things off my list.
 So satisfying!
 And guess what?
 If I don't complete the list...ITS OKAY.
 It's just a guide.
 You have the opportunity to start again or do something different tomorrow.

 EVERY FAMILY IS DIFFERENT